An Opportunity to Make a Difference

 - Business skills, including marketing and financial, human resource, strategic, and information management.

-- 28 total quarter credits
+- 28 quarter credits

 - Optional practicum (5 cr.)